-Gaozaban (Onosma bracteatum wall, Family-Boraginaceae) is known as Gojihva, Kharpatra, Darvipatra, Vrishjihva In Ayurveda and Ununjil in Siddha.
-It is key ingredient in a number of Unani and Ayurvedic formulations.
-It is cooling, astringent, diuretic, demulcent, antileprotic, spasmolytic and cardiac tonic.
+Gaozaban (Onosma bracteatum wall, Family-Boraginaceae) is known as Gojihva, Kharpatra, Darvipatra, Vrishjihva In Ayurveda, and Ununjil in Siddha.
+It is a key ingredient in a number of Unani, and Ayurvedic formulations.
+It is a cooling, astringent, diuretic, demulcent, antileprotic, spasmolytic, and cardiac tonic.

-Gaozaban is indicated in palpitation, weakness of heart, insomnia, depression, mental exhaustion, constipation, misperistalsis, jaundice, dysuria, urethral discharges and fevers.
+Gaozaban is indicated in the palpitation, weakness of heart, insomnia, depression, mental exhaustion, constipation, misperistalsis, jaundice, dysuria, urethral discharges, and fevers.
 Gaozaban is traditionally used as a tonic that helps build the body’s immune resistance and regulate urine output.

 Vacha, which is the drug of choice for central nervous system stimulation in Ayurveda.

-Ashwagandha promotes stronger immune system, physical strength, lustrous complexion, clarity of mind and sense of Well-being.
+Ashwagandha promotes a stronger immune system, physical strength, lustrous complexion, clarity of mind, and sense of Well-being.

-High dosages of alkaloids from Withania exhibit prolonged hypotensive, bradycardiac and respiratory stimulant actions, may also have depressant effect on higher cerebral centers; sedative effects have also been demonstrated.
+High dosages of alkaloids from Withania exhibit prolonged hypotensive, bradycardia, and respiratory stimulant actions may also have a depressant effect on higher cerebral centers; sedative effects have also been demonstrated.

 It is the main herb for hypertension.

-Sarpagandha is prescribed in treatment of high blood pressure, insomnia, epilepsy, asthma, acute stomach ache and painful delivery and for mental illness (neuropsychiatric disorders, psychosis, schizophrenia).
+Sarpagandha is prescribed in the treatment of high blood pressure, insomnia, epilepsy, asthma, acute stomach ache, and painful delivery, and for mental illness (neuropsychiatric disorders, psychosis, schizophrenia).
 It is used in snake-bite, insect stings, and mental disorders.

-Sarpagandha has has antihyperensive, antipsychotic, antifertility, Hypnotic, CNS Depressant, Narcotic, Sedative and Tranquilizer activities.
+Sarpagandha has antihyperensive, antipsychotic, antifertility, Hypnotic, CNS Depressant, Narcotic, Sedative, and Tranquilizer activities.
 It depletes peripheral catecholamine (noradrenaline) stores, which results in a reduction of blood pressure.

-Brahmi / Bacopa monnieri (often confused with its close relative Gotu kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
-It is pungent (Katu) after digestion (Vipak) and Cool in potency.
-Brahmi balances Vata, Pitta and Kapha Dosha.
-It works on seven Dhatu of body.
-Brahmi is especially beneficial for mind.
-It is a nervine tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
+Brahmi / Bacopa monnieri (often confused with its close relative Gotu Kola Centella Asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
+It is pungent (Katu) after digestion (Vipak), and Cool in potency.
+Brahmi balances Vata, Pitta, and Kapha Dosha.
+It works on seven Dhatu of the body.
+Brahmi is especially beneficial for the mind.
+It is a nervine Tonic, sedative, rejuvenative, anticonvulsant, and anti-inflammatory.
 In Ayurveda, it is indicated in mental weakness, anxiety, skin disorders, and fever.
 It is a memory vitalizer and nervine tonic.

-Shankhpushpi / Convolvulus pluricaulis, bears conch shell-like flowers and hence it is named as Shankhpushpi (Shankha = Conch; Pushp = Flowers).
-It is boon for brain.
+Shankhpushpi / Convolvulus pluricaulis bears conch shell-like flowers, and hence it is named as Shankhpushpi (Shankha = Conch; Pushp = Flowers).
+It is boon for the brain.
 It is a powerful brain stimulant.
-Shankhpushpi is hypotensive, anti–thyroid and sedative.
+Shankhpushpi is hypotensive, antithyroid, and sedative.
 It improves mental functions and reduces stress due to traumatic, chemical or psychological reasons.
-Shankhpushpi is used in treatment of epilepsy, insanity, weakness of nerves and mental retardation.
+Shankhpushpi is used in the treatment of epilepsy, insanity, weakness of nerves, and mental retardation.

-Shankhpushpi is Katu (Pungent), Tikta (Bitter) and Kashaya (Astringent) in taste (Ras) and Laghu (light), Slimy and Oily in action (Guna).
+Shankhpushpi is Katu (Pungent), Tikta (Bitter), and Kashaya (Astringent) in taste (Ras), and Laghu (light), Slimy, and Oily in action (Guna).
 Its post-digestive effect (Vipak) is Madhura (Sweet).
 It is a Sheet Virya herbs.
-Sheet Virya or Cool potency herb, subdues Pitta (Bile) Vata (Wind) and increases Kapha (Mucus).
-Sheet Virya herb gives nourishment to body and steadiness.
-It supports building of body fluids.
+Sheet Virya or Cool potency herb subdues Pitta (Bile) Vata (Wind), and increases Kapha (Mucus).
+Sheet Virya herb gives nourishment to the body and steadiness.
+It supports the building of the body fluids.

-Shankhpushpi reduces different types of stress, including psychological, chemical and traumatic.
-It has anti-anxiety, hypotensive and mental function improving property.
+Shankhpushpi reduces different types of stress, including psychological, chemical, and traumatic.
+It has an anti-anxiety, hypotensive, and mental function improving the property.
 It is a brain tonic and used to treat mental weakness, mental disorders, insanity, to improve memory.